LoganEStack/shortstack/README.md

+- scrolling
 - Add reading and deleting of database entries (show all; search by website, search by ID)
 - Change url encoding method
-- Change/focus DB
+- Change DB type to something more official
-- Add cache
 - DB Cleanup
 - Limit DB size to hosting maximum and "close" site until space is freed.
 - "User creation is out of scope for this project.
 Requests for database information require an auth token defined by the author."
 - Containerize with Docker.
 - Set up a dev + production config.
 - Add CI/CD with GitHub Actions.
+- Add cache.